I'm an animal lover interested in topics related to protecting wildlife and natural habitats.

 - They're sturdy animals that can handle living in temperature extremes.
 Built for desert conditions, they can survive in 120-degree heat (Cleveland Metroparks Zoo 2018).

-- Foals are able to run shortly after they're born (Smithsonian’s National Zoo & Conservation Biology Institute 2018).
+- Foals can run shortly after they're born (Smithsonian’s National Zoo & Conservation Biology Institute 2018).

 What Zoos Have Onagers?